-The Operator shall have a process for identifying and investigating irregularities and other non-routine operational occurrences that might be precursors to an aircraft accident or incident.
+The Operator shall have a process for identifying and investigating irregularities and other nonroutine operational occurrences that might be precursors to an aircraft accident or incident.
 [SMS] (GM)

-Identified/Assessed process for identification/investigation of irregularities/non-routine occurrences (focus: process output includes final report with recommendations).
+Past performance.
+Past performance of critical systems and trend analyses in the safety assurance process is typically employed to anticipate and monitor safety performance under situations of change.
+The monitoring of past performance will also assure the effectiveness of corrective actions taken to address safety deficiencies identified as a result of audits, occurrences (focus: process output includes final report with recommendations).
 Interviewed responsible manager(s).
 Examined selected irregularity/non-routine occurrence reports (focus: process identifies operational safety hazards, produces recommendations to mitigate risk).
 Other Actions (Specify)